Trainings for Low-Resource Settings in the USA

 • Applicant Organisation: The team must be either a State, Tribal, Local, or Territorial (STLT) government agency, or a non-profit organisation.

-• Service Provision: The agency or organisation must be a primary provider of applied epidemiological services.
+• Service Provision: The agency or organisation must be a primary provider of applied epidemiological services and meet one of the following criteria:

-• US Territories: The jurisdiction is a US territory or freely associated state.
+• US Territories: The jurisdiction served is a US territory or freely associated state.

-• Federally-Recognized Tribes: Serves a federally-recognized American Indian tribe or Alaska Native entity (including tribal-serving organizations, TECs, Urban Indian organizations, etc).
+• Federally-Recognized Tribes: The jurisdiction served is a federally-recognized American Indian tribe or Alaska Native entity (including tribal-serving organizations, TECs, Urban Indian organizations, etc).

-• Low-Resource Jurisdiction: The STLT agency or organisation is otherwise low-resource and unable to afford R training.
+• Low-Resource Jurisdiction: The STLT agency or organisation itself is otherwise low-resource and unable to afford R training (justification required).

 Be sure to read the FAQs below for more detailed information about the scholarships and eligibility criteria!